 Not sure I understand how to pull the color of the polygon into the "data defined override" properties.
 Where would I get the color data for each polygon from to enter here?
 I can understand if I only have a couple how to do it one by one, but when I've got 1400 colors to match up...?

-#5 Updated by Harrissou Santanna about 5 years ago
+#5 Updated by Harrissou Santanna over 5 years ago

 Did u set your color manually? all 1400? wouaw...

 I don't think There is currently a graphic way to automatically match labels color with the one defined manually in the style properties, unless python or xml skills...